alyuz/Bookly_desktopApp/README.md

 # Bookly_desktopApp
 This is a desktop application called Bookly, it was developed in C# and is very simple.
+In this repository you can see the code for the home screen, user login and registration pages, and administrator login pages.

-I'm currently developing a website in PHP that is related to this application.
+I am currently developing a website in PHP related to this application.

-There are some parts of this application, such as the sign in and sign up pages, that use a database developed for the platform.
-This databese is also being used on the PHP website.
+There are some parts of this application, such as the login and registration pages, that use a database developed for the platform.
+This database is also being used on the PHP website.

-The database are not in this repository.
+The database is not in this repository.